alexiswatson/cephalon-inata-serverless/README.md

 To remove Cephalon Inata from your AWS account, simply run `sls remove --stage <STAGE>`.

-Note that if you later choose to redeploy a given stage later, any SecureStrings you've added to the AWS SSM Parameter Store will need to be rotated, as they'll have been created with a KMS key that no longer exists.
+Note that if you later choose to redeploy a given stage, any SecureStrings you've added to the AWS SSM Parameter Store will need to be rotated, as they'll have been created with a KMS key that no longer exists.
 The alias should point to the newly created key, however.

 ## Disclaimer